 I am a BACP (British Association of Counselling and Psychotherapy) accredited Counsellor and Psychotherapist, with a B.Sc (hons) degree in Psychology, and a MA in Counselling and Psychotherapy.
 I am Integratively trained and have been working as a therapist since 2003.
 Throughout my work as a therapist, I have worked with a broad range of issues within a short-term and long term framework, and have also run Mindfulness, relaxation and anxiety groups.

-I currently run my own private practice, and have previously worked as a Counsellor at St Mary's University, Kingston University and Luton University.
+I currently run my own private practice along with being a visiting lecturer at The University of Westminster, and have previously worked as a Counsellor at St Mary's University, Kingston University and Luton University.

 I have specialist training in: